×

 When we asked people about industries and career opportunities in Sorrento, they reponded:

 "Foreigners in Sorrento often find employment in the tourism industry, working in hotels, restaurants, and bars.
 They may also work as tour guides, providing insights into the local culture and attractions.
 Some foreigners teach English or other languages at local schools or private institutions.
 Others may find work in retail, particularly in shops catering to tourists.
 There are also opportunities for foreigners to work in the local real estate market, helping other expats find housing.
-Additionally, some foreigners may find work in the local agriculture industry, particularly in the production of olive oil and wine," remarked one expat who made the move to Sorrento.
+Additionally, some foreigners may find work in the local agriculture industry, particularly in the production of olive oil and wine," remarked one expat living in Sorrento, Italy.

 What is life like in Sorrento?